NHR3-UCLA/docker-ngmm_tools/README.md

-# docker-ngmm_tools
+# Docker Container for Nonergodic Ground Motion Model <br /> Tools Development

-Docker Container of Development Tools for Nonergodic Ground Motion Models
+This repository builts a docker container of for the non-ergodic ground motion tools in `NHR3-UCLA/ngmm_tools`